johnwslee/fine_dust_analysis/README.md

 <img src="https://github.com/johnwslee/fine_dust_analysis/blob/main/img/feature_effect.png" style="width:600px;height:700px;background-color:white">

-Among the weather parameters, 3 of them that looked most important were looked into more deeply.
-The first parameter was `wind_direction`, whose figure is shown below.
-The value for `wind_direction` ranged from 0 to 360.
-Since the values were scaled, -1.9/1.7, -1.0, 0, and 0.8 in the figure correspond to wind direction of North, East, South, and West.
-This graph tells us that the particle count would be lowest when the wind blows from East, and it would be highest when the wind blows from West, which matches well with the actual situation in Korea.
+Among the weather parameters, three of them appeared to be the most important, and further analysis was conducted on them.

+The first parameter was `wind_direction`, as shown in the figure below.
+The values for `wind_direction` ranged from 0 to 360.
+Since the values were scaled, -1.9/1.7, -1.0, 0, and 0.8 in the figure corresponded to the wind direction of North, East, South, and West, respectively.
+This graph indicated that the particle count was lowest when the wind blew from the East, and highest when the wind blew from the West.
+These findings aligned well with the actual situation in Korea.

 <img src="https://github.com/johnwslee/fine_dust_analysis/blob/main/img/wind_direction_effect.png" style="width:600px;height:400px;background-color:white">